 As I’m putting the finishing touches on my ebook, How to Have Your Cake and Eat It, Too — all about being a mother and pursuing your own passions — I’m reposting some of my favorite posts from the archives!
-If you want to be notified when the ebook is ready, just submit your email address here.
+Just submit your email address here if you want to be notified when the ebook is ready.

-Shows like A&E’s Hoarders and TLC’s Hoarding: Buried Alive are fascinating and heartbreaking to watch as they give us a glimpse into the lives of people who have a compulsive attachment to stuff.
+Shows like A&E’s Hoarders and TLC’s Hoarding: Buried Alive is fascinating and heartbreaking to watch as they give us a glimpse into the lives of people who have a compulsive attachment to stuff.

 While I don’t think such extremes are the norm, it is easy to get caught up in our desire to reuse, recycle and repurpose, and keeping everything that you might use one day steals your time and space.
-Sometimes, it even results in more waste because you’re unable to find the things that you do want to use.
+Sometimes, it even results in more waste because you cannot find the things you want to use.

 To find a balance between the two extremes — keeping everything and keeping nothing — set specific limits for yourself:

 Define the Space

 First, define the space that you’ll use for these repurposed materials.
 Whether it’s a shelf lined with bins, an extra closet, or a corner of your basement, choose a specific, limited area to hold items that you hope to repurpose.
 When the space starts to overflow, it’s time to make some tough decisions about what needs to go.

 If you regularly use your repurposing stash, you may decide to expand the designated space at some point.
 That’s okay, but be sure you’re doing it thoughtfully and on purpose rather than just letting the stuffing overflow so that you don’t have to get rid of anything.